The Everything Lab

 Psychology is the scientific study of the human mind and behavior.
 It is a multifaceted discipline with many subfields.
 Dr. Mize has a deep appreciation for the benefit of integrating multiple levels of analysis in her research.
 This means that students who work in the lab have opportunities to explore various topics related to developmental psychology, social psychology, neuroscience, and more.
 If you have interests in learning more about the exciting world of behavioral science research, check out the Research Assistants page for information about joining our research team.

-To Learn More or To Schedule a Visit, Contact Dr. Mize.
+To Learn More or to Schedule a Visit, Contact the Research Team!

 Faculty Staff Default Avatar